turboapps/docs/deploying/to_turbo_server/cc-advanced_topics_hub_server.md

 ```
 {
+    // The configuration JSON format version.
+Must be 1.
+    "v":1

     // The turbo command used to execute the app.
 Possible values are "try", "run", and "new".
 Must be specified.
     "verb":"try",